typicode/pinst/README.md

 _On `prepublishOnly`, `postinstall` will be renamed to `_postinstall` (disabled)_

 _On `postpublish`, it will be renamed back to `postinstall` (enabled)_

+_Tip: by inverting commands, you can also use `pinst` to enable `postinstall` for your users only and not yourself_

 ## CLI